 Students enrolled at NWOSU are required to meet the attendance policy set forth by the university and their respective Department/Division of study.
-An email will be sent to each VA student's instructor at the beginning of the semester, informing them of the requirement to submit attendance records to VA Coordinator upon request.
+An email will be sent to each VA student's instructor during the semester, informing them of the requirement to submit attendance records to VA Coordinator upon request.
 As an additional review of attendance records for VA students, VA Coordinator will have access to the NWOSU Early Alert System used by instructors to report any student who is at risk of not passing the class due to attendance or poor academic performance.

-Veteran's Affairs Documentation may be taken to each of the Following locations:
+Veteran's Affairs Documentation may be taken to each of the

+Following locations:

-Alva Campus: Fine Arts 126 Enid Campus: Business Office Woodward Campus: Dean's Office
+Alva Campus: Ryerson Hall 126 Enid Campus: Front Office

+Woodward Campus: Dean's Office